AxelThevenot/Apriori_Algorithm/README.md

     # we frozen the itemset to use it as a key dict
     return list(map(frozenset, C1))
 ```
-Now we create the function to return the frequent item sets in the data set.
-This function takes three arguments: a dataset, the list of  a list of candidate sets Ck, and the minimum support interested in.
+The second step is to create the function to return the frequent item sets in the data set.
+This function takes three arguments: a dataset, the list of  a list of candidate sets Ck, and the minimum support of interest.
 This is the function we will use to generate L1 from C1.
 This function returns also a dictionary with support values.

 ```python
 def scanDataSet(dataset, Ck, minSupport):